Syn3rman/CHAOSS-microtasks/README.md

 Work done can be found [here](microtask5/README.md)

+## Microtask #5:

+> Task: Execute micro-mordred to collect, enrich and visualize data from any GitHub repository.

+Work done can be found [here](microtask6/README.md)

 ## Microtask #9:

 > Task: Read through the documentation and try to answer the following questions